TritonDataCenter/pkgsrc.smartos.org/install-on-macos/index.markdown

 # Copy and paste the lines below to install the Apple Silicon set.
 #
 # These packages are suitable for anyone running Big Sur (11.3) or newer on
-# Apple Silicon (ARM) CPUs, and are updated from pkgsrc trunk every few days.
+# Apple Silicon (M1/M2) CPUs, and are updated from pkgsrc trunk every week.
 #
 BOOTSTRAP_TAR="bootstrap-macos11-trunk-arm64-20220913.tar.gz"
 BOOTSTRAP_SHA="97a1ee6b11b30529de6facf27e2042d602ca6af8"